liip/LiipFunctionalTestBundle/README.md

 Basic usage
 -----------

-Use `static::makeClient` to create a Client object.
+Use `$this->makeClient` to create a Client object.
 Client is a Symfony class that can simulate HTTP requests to your controllers and then inspect the results.
 It is covered by the [functional tests](http://symfony.com/doc/current/book/testing.html#functional-tests) section of the Symfony documentation.